shavit2310/CountWordsWebSites/README.md

 etc.

 Next step:
-Clear any garbdge.
+Clear any garbage.
-Garbdge: len of 1 if not required.
+Garbage: len of 1 if not required.